 Excellent organizational skills.

-Fluency in Spanish, oral and written, required.
+Fluency in Spanish, oral and written, preferred.

 Demonstrated computer experience.